Ribe-Esbjerg HH

 Ribe-Esbjerg HH is a handball club based in the town of Ribe in Jutland, Denmark.
-The club was founded on 1 May 1973 and was the result of a merger between Ribe Håndboldklub and Sædding Guldager Idrætsforening.
+The club was founded in 2008 and was the result of a merger between Ribe Håndboldklub and Sædding Guldager Idrætsforening.
 Ribe-Esbjerg HH competes in the men's Danish Handball League.

+The official fan club is called 'Blue Vikings'.

 History

+Ribe Håndboldklub, the progenitor club for REHH, was founded on 1 October 1956, and have played in the top division on several occasions.

 In the first season in the clubs history, they won their section of the Danish 2.
 Division and was thus promoted to the 1. division.
 In the 2011/2012 season the team was promoted to the top division in Denmark, Herrehåndboldligaen.

 They reached the semifinals of the Danish Championship for the first time in 2016-17.
 They did however lose both the semifinals and the bronze match.

+Until the 2026-27 season the club played both home matches at Ribe Fritidscenter in Ribe and Blue Water Dokken in Esbjerg, but due to increased requirements for commercial facilities, the club decided only to play home matches in Esbjerg.